 Saoirse Ronan Applauds Brave Women For Coming Forward & Sharing Their Stories Of Harassment In Hollywood

-Actress Saoirse Ronan, who most recently starred in Greta Gerwig’s film Lady Bird, participated in The Hollywood Reporter’s recent Actress Roundtable.
+Actress Saoirse Ronan, who stars in Greta Gerwig’s film Lady Bird, participated in The Hollywood Reporter’s recent Actress Roundtable.
 During the lengthy discussion, THR writer Matthew Belloni, of course, brought up the topic of sexual harassment in Hollywood.When it came time for Ronan to share her thoughts on the subject, she made it clear that she stands with these women who are speaking out.

 Ronan first acknowledged that no woman's story is more important than another's, saying, "I mean every story that's come out has so much gravity to it, has so much weight to it, and I think it would be wrong to sort of, like, you know, escalate one over the other."
 However, the actress also stated that, for her, there was one story in particular that highlighted just how brave these victims have had to be.